NitheNithesh/Data_Cleaning_and_EDA_using-SQL/README.md

 This analysis helps identify trends, patterns, and types of industries that have laid off employees over time.
 We cleaned about 20% of the data, making it more meaningful and insightful regarding the companies that laid off employees at different times.

-I learned this from @AlexTheAnalyst using his provided dataset, which can be found here: [layoffs dataset](https://github.com/AlexTheAnalyst/MySQL-YouTube-Series/blob/main/layoffs.csv).
+I learned this from [AlexTheAnalyst](https://github.com/AlexTheAnalyst) using his provided dataset, which can be found here: [layoffs dataset](https://github.com/AlexTheAnalyst/MySQL-YouTube-Series/blob/main/layoffs.csv).
 Inspired by his techniques, I further cleaned and transformed the data to gain deeper insights.
 Beyond what I learned from Alex, I made additional improvements to highlight the areas I developed independently.

-## License

-This repository is not licensed for any use.
-The code contained herein can be viewed on GitHub but cannot be copied, modified, or distributed in any form.
-All rights are reserved by the author.
-Unauthorized use is strictly prohibited.